matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 Emoticons, or short emotes...we need them!

+## Terminology
+Since there is a lot of confusion of how this relates to `m.emote`, why this isn't called custom emoji etc, there it is:

+`m.emtoe` is for emotion - and it has been incorrectly named this way. `m.action` would have been more appropriate, as you use it to describe *actions*, not *emotions*.
+E.g. "/me is walking to the gym", or "/me is happy" and *not* "/me happy".

+That, however, is *not* what this MSC is about.
+Instead it is about emoticons, also known in short as emotes.

+Emoticons are just little images or text describing emotions or other things.
+Emoji are a subset of emoticons, namely those found within unicode.
+Custom emoji here would actually refer to a custom emoji font, that is your own rendering of 🦊, 🐱, etc., *not* new images.
+New images is what custom emoticons are for.

+Now, a client may chose to name these however they like, we already have a naming disparity between spec and clients with groups vs communities.
+It is, however, imperative to name things in the spec accurately after what they are.

 ## Proposal
 Emoticons have at least a shortcode and an mxc uri.
 They are sent as `<img>` tags currently already in the spec, as such existing clients *should* be able to render them (support for this is sadly poor,